 This can easily cause at least two bits of accuracy loss.
 Because of this, the 12-bit microcontroller ADC is now more like a 10-bit ADC, and that’s not counting DNL and INL error contributions.

-Bottom line is be aware of these limitations, and determine if the microcontroller ADC is suitable for the application.If you read only one article about product development make it this one: Ultimate Guide – How to Develop a New Electronic Hardware Product in 2020.
+Bottom line is be aware of these limitations, and determine if the microcontroller ADC is suitable for the application.Finally, don't forget to download your free PDF: The Ultimate Guide to Develop Your New Electronic Hardware Product.
+You will also receive my weekly newsletter where I share premium content not available on my blog.

 Other content you may like: